keithsngth/campaign-ab-testing/README.md

 At its core, an A/B test compares the means of two or more groups to identify which group has a higher or lower average outcome, depending on the context, using methods such as t-tests or ANOVA.

-Here we utilise basic statistical tests to investigate the application of A/B testing in marketing campaigns designed to enhance e-commerce through a website.
+Here, we utilise basic statistical tests to investigate the application of A/B testing in marketing campaigns designed to enhance e-commerce through a website.
 Specifically, we will determine whether the launch of a new campaign has resulted in increased product views on the company website and, consequently, higher sales revenue.

 ## Getting Started
 ### Pre-requisites